Configuring breaking changes

 What’s next?

-Now that you know how to customize breaking change detection, check out:
+Now that we know how to customize breaking change detection, check out:

 - Command arguments for all available flags